Dynamical mean field approach to associative memory model with non-monotonic transfer functions: DMFT

-The random variable $\phi_i^t$ represents the pure noise portion of the cross-talk noise, which is uncorrelated with $f(a_i^t)$, and $C(t,s)$ represents its time correlation.

-On the other hand, $G(t,s)$ are referred to as the response coefficients since they coincide with $N^{-1} \sum_{i=1}^N \mathbb{E_{\tilde{\bm{\phi}}}} \left [ \partial f(a_i^t)/\partial \phi_i^s \right ]$ for $N\to \infty $ (see Eq.~(\ref{eq:Response_derivation})).
-The feedback coefficients $\Lambda(t,s)$ physically encode the self-feedback effect mediated by the cross-talk noises and the last term of Eq. (\ref{eq:coupling_decomposition}); this mechanism corresponds to Onsager’s reaction term in equilibrium theory~\cite{Thouless1977,Opper2016}.
-These are computed from Eqs.~(\ref{eq:C})–(\ref{eq:Gamma}), which involve no direct interactions among neurons.
-Consequently, numerical analysis of Eq.~(\ref{eq:Langevin}) can be performed for much larger system sizes $N$ than would be feasible for direct simulations of Eq.~(\ref{eq:discrete_non_monotonic}).
+{Eqs. (\ref{eq:Langevin})--(\ref{eq:Gamma}) } involve no direct interactions among neurons.
+Consequently, numerical analysis {based on these equations} can be performed for much larger system sizes $N$ than would be feasible for direct simulations of Eq.~(\ref{eq:discrete_non_monotonic}).
 Since the saddle-point method used in deriving Eq.~(\ref{eq:effective_Z}) yields exact results in the limit $N \to \infty$, the remaining numerical errors in Eq.~(\ref{eq:Langevin}) originate solely from the sampling of the random process $\tilde{\bm{\phi}}$~\cite{Eissfeller1992}.
 This feature makes the present framework highly suitable for accurately investigating the macroscopic behavior of large systems.

 On the other hand, evaluating $C(t,s)$ and $\Lambda(t,s)$ requires matrix inversion at each time step, which scales computationally as $O(t^3)$ up to the $t$-th time step even when tricks based on the Shur complement formula are employed~\cite{Zhang2006}.
-This makes it practically difficult to carry out numerical analyses for $t \gtrsim 10^3$ even with modern computational resources.
+This makes it practically difficult to carry out numerical analyses for $t \gtrsim O(10^3)$ even with modern computational resources.
 Accordingly, it remains challenging to directly apply the present method to the continuous-time limit, where $t \to \infty$ and $\gamma \to 0$ are taken while keeping $\tau = \gamma t = O(1)$.